ClassicUO/ClassicUO/README.md

 * [UltimaXNA](https://github.com/ZaneDubya/UltimaXNA)
 * [ServUO](https://github.com/servuo/servuo)

-# Building
+# Building (Windows)
-Currently, only Windows is supported for building.
 The binary produced will work on all supported platforms.

 You'll need [Visual Studio 2017](https://www.visualstudio.com/downloads/).
 The free community edition should be fine.
 Once that is installed: